 Our emphasis is to provide an environment that is equal for all and encourages personal growth and academic success within a Safe and Healthy campus.

-Mobile Safety App - Access to emergency contacts, safety tool box, campus maps, support resources, request walk-safe, report sexual assault, push notifications, and campus news feed.
+The Mobile Safety App provides access to emergency contacts, safety toolbox, campus maps, support resources, request walk-safe, report sexual assault, push notification, and campus news feed.
 Download from the App store for free.

 Any form of violence is not tolerated at Conestoga.
 Any incident of violence must be reported immediately to Campus Safety.